iPhone – Vodafone Australia leaves it too late

 Come on Vodafone – you will be losing a customer and $2000 a year in money spent on your services.
 As other bloggers and news outlets have mentioned, they are cutting it too close.

-• Ben Jackson wrote:
+Ben Jackson said,

 Get this though – I rang Telstra to get info, some bozo got on saying he hadn’t had the ‘training’ yet, asked around, (when I asked about data rates with Telstra), came back and said “the iPhone isn’t really suited to email and web browsing, you’re better to go with an imate or htc [insert some crap phone here]“…!!!!